GSA/emerging-technology-atlas/pages/what-we-do.md

 Join our public listservs to stay informed and contribute to our latest initiatives, project wikis, and repositories.

-For more information contact Justin Herman, ECTO lead, and Kelly Pippin of GSA Federal Acquisition Service at EmergingTech@gsa.gov.
+For more information contact digitalgov@gsa.gov.